 Bamff is situated along the highland fault line, with the cairngorms to the north and the low lands to the south.

-The southern area is mostly undulating or flat with fields used for sheep pasture, grazing cattle and growing fodder crops, and http://americandreamwindow.com/window-film-installation woodland of various kinds; mostly plantations, some exotic conifers, some native hardwoods.
+The southern area is mostly undulating or flat with fields used, until the end of 2020, for sheep pasture, grazing cattle and growing fodder crops, and http://americandreamwindow.com/window-film-installation woodland of various kinds; mostly plantations, some exotic conifers, some native hardwoods.

 To the north there are two small hills: Hilton and Balduff, currently dominated by heather.